Posted: Friday, 12 November 2021 @ 11:06

 Marathons, and a whole host of shorter runs.
-And I learnt a long time ago that you
+She learnt that you

 run with your mind as much as your body: it is a mental sport, more even than a